twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 ### App Extension

-Messages Extensions are follow the App Extension target format introduced in iOS 8.
+Messages Extensions follow the App Extension target format introduced in iOS 8.
 Other examples include Today Extensions, custom keyboards, and Share Extensions.
 As an App Extension, it is bound by special rules outlineed in the [App Extension Programming Guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionOverview.html#//apple_ref/doc/uid/TP40014214-CH2-SW2)

 ### Backwards Compatibility

 Messages Extensions allow the creation and modification of a standardized encapsulated model/view pair `MSMessage`.
 Two of the main design points Apple needed to address in their implementation of Messages Extension were:

 1. User A creates a custom message using an extension.
-What happens if User B receiving a specially created message does not have the extension installed that was used to create the message.
+What happens if User B receiving a specially created message does not have the extension installed that was used to create the message?
 2. User A creates a custom message using an extension.
 What happens if User B is on a previous version of iOS?

 The answer to these was: